devstix/skills-github-pages/index.md

-### greetings traveller! 👋

-need to get intentional about writing
+attempt to get intentional about writing

 about me: